 So, it may not be that uncommon to have restless leg symptoms along with peripheral neuropathy

 Once thought to be more of a separate condition and part of a central nervous system type dysfunction might be more common with peripheral neuropathy than once thought.

 Timothy Kelm DC is one of the clinicians at Realief Medical PA.
 Since 2007 (or as he would put it, before you ever saw an advertisement for neuropathy therapy) he has worked with many patients with peripheral neuropathy.
 He also trains new clinicians for Biolyst LLC, a medical company working for solutions to peripheral nerve damage.
 He has presented at the University of Minnesota Gynecological Oncology Research Symposium, has participated in Tier One research with neuropathy therapy for laser treatment for neuropathy symptoms.
 He also lectures in the US to patients on peripheral neuropathy and neuropathy relief.
-He can be reached at firstname.lastname@example.org or you can call his patient coordinator Amanda at 952-446-7424.
+He can be reached by contacting his patient coordinator via email, firstname.lastname@example.org or by phone 952-658-6354.